 Getting Around Anchorage

-While it may seem like driving in Anchorage creates some challenges, the scenic views of Alaska cannot be beaten.
-In order to be a safe driver, you need to take more care and attention driving that you would normally take.
+While it may seem like driving in Anchorage creates some challenges, the scenic views of Alaska, the unique log homes, and the fun outdoor activities cannot be beaten.
+In order to be a safe driver, you need to take more care and attention driving than you would normally take.
 You can never be too careful on Glenn Highway or any of Anchorage's local roads.
 After a full year in the area, you will feel much more comfortable about driving in Alaska's weather.